 Key Takeaways

 Psychosis refers to a set of symptoms that cause a person to lose touch with reality.
-We often associate psychosis with conditions like schizophrenia and bipolar disorder.
-But it can also occur in people with borderline personality disorder (BPD), particularly during periods of extreme stress.
+While psychosis is most often linked to conditions like schizophrenia or bipolar disorder, borderline personality disorder (BPD) can cause psychotic symptoms to appear — particularly during periods of intense emotional stress.

 Research suggests that up to 50% of people with BPD experience psychotic symptoms, like hallucinations and delusions.
 Having BPD with psychosis can lead to severe mental health concerns, making it important to seek professional support as soon as you or a loved one begins to notice symptoms.